Last Updated: April 2018

 - Reply to a user’s tweet (also known as Mentions)

 - If you want your reply tweet to show up on the Timelines (TL) of people who follow you but not the user to whom you're replying, you’ll need to put something in front of their username.
 Most people throw in a period.
 If it’s a new tweet that starts with a username, such as “@ruby_duvall’s latest book is out!”, you no longer need the period.
-As of March 2017, the usernames of anyone you reply to no longer count toward the 140-character limit.
+As of March 2017, the usernames of anyone you reply to no longer count toward the 280-character limit.

 - Retweet (RT)

 - This sends another user’s tweet into the timelines of those who follow you, even if they don’t follow the person you retweeted.

-- Link to a tweet you wish to comment on
+- Link to a tweet you wish to comment on; also called Quote-Tweeting

 - send a Direct Message (DM)

-- A DM is a private message.
+- A DM is a private message and has no character limit.
 You can only DM users who already follow you.
-However, users can elect to receive all DMs, even from users they don’t follow, by going to Settings > Security and Privacy and scrolling to the bottom.
+However, users can elect to receive all DMs, even from users they don’t follow, by going to Settings > Security and Privacy, and scrolling to the bottom.

 - “Twitter etiquette - careful with DMs” by Nicola Morgan